Adam Bandt: Leader of the Greens (2020–2025)

 In the 2022 federal election, Bandt retained his seat in Melbourne with a primary vote of 49.6%, beating that of his previous election.
 However, there was a 12.4% swing against him in the two-candidate-preferred vote.
 The Greens gained three further seats in the House of Representatives and three in the Senate, with an increase in the first-preference vote by 1.9% to 12.3%.

 On 19 June 2022, Bandt had the Australian flag removed from behind the podium at a media conference of his, saying that it "represented lingering pain" for some Australians.
 His action received varied responses, including condemnation, with newly elected Prime Minister Anthony Albanese stating that Bandt should "reconsider his position and work to promote unity and reconciliation."

 On 9 September 2022, one day after the death of Queen Elizabeth II, Bandt tweeted "Rest In Peace Queen Elizabeth II.
 Our thoughts are with her family and all who loved her.
 Now Australia must move forward.
 We need Treaty with First Nations people, and we need to become a Republic."

 Bandt led the Greens into the 2025 election and saw the Greens lose all but one of their seats in the House of Representatives.
-Bandt himself lost his seat in the division of Melbourne where he saw a swing against him of 8.53% in the two-party preferred vote to the Labor Party's candidate Sarah Witty.
+Bandt himself lost his seat in the division of Melbourne following a 5.27% decrease in his primary vote and a 8.60% swing against him on a two candidate preferred basis to the Labor Party's candidate Sarah Witty.
 Following the poor results for the Greens, Bandt resigned as leader of the party.
+He considered running for the seat again but felt "you have to be more than fully committed to do that, and I've climbed that mountain.
+I just can't see it now".

 Post-politics

-As of August 2025, Bandt is working with the United Firefighters Union (UFU).

-In September 2025, the Australian Conservation Foundation (ACF) announced that Bandt would become the next CEO of their organisation from January 2026.
+Band briefly returned to work as an employment lawyer with the United Firefighters Union (UFU) before contacting the Australian Conservation Foundation (ACF), who were seeking a new chief executive officer (CEO).
+In September 2025, the ACF announced that Bandt would become the next CEO of their organisation from January 2026.
 They also confirmed that he would not play "any further active role in the Greens".
+Bandt sought to strengthen the ACF through membership building, creating a "people power movement as big as the one that stopped the Franklin dam".